mwdai049/Microbial-Abundances-Predictions-on-EHR-and-Transformability/README.md

 **Nathan Wang** ran the ANCOM analysis on the absolute vs. relative abundance data and extensively helped write the report.

-**Sophie Wang** developed the models for predicting BMI and stool quality from microbiome data, and comparing the performance of absolute vs. relative abundance data.
+**Sophie Wang** developed the models for predicting BMI and bowel movement from microbiome data, and comparing the performance of absolute vs. relative abundance data.

 **Katelyn Zhao** performed PCoA analysis on metadata features and also developed the model for predicting absolute abundance from relative abundance data.